bian-hengwei/Random-Notes/2021-2022_Semester_1_Notes/CZ4153/Blockchain Quiz 2 Review Notes Short.md

 #### Characteristics of (Permissionless) Blockchain Security

 -   Open access
-    -   Network
-        -   listener/speaker fault equivalence
-        -   sybil attacks
-    -   Code
 -   Immutability
 -   Cryptoeconomics
-    -   Strategy based on game theoretical optimum given a goal instead of completely following the protocol
-    -   Assumptions of rational agents might be broken
-    -   Designing an incentive compatible protocol is very challenging and depends on social & economic assumptions
-    -   Costs of some attacks might be compensated in surprising ways
 -   Less time tested & constantly changing